Bongani-4/FarmGuardian-Android/README.md

 ## Contribution

 I welcome contributions from the community to enhance FarmGuardian.
-To contribute, follow these steps:

 For major changes, please open an issue first to discuss potential changes.